Showing posts with label stroller friendly hikes. Show all posts

 -Partial shade from trees

-When I first visited this park years ago, I immediately fell in love with the whole vibe.
-The towering trees, the winding ramps, the interpretive signs that make you pause and learn something new, the visitor center, wildlife, picnic tables, and the peaceful sounds of nature, all nestled right by the Truckee River.
+When I first visited this park years ago, I immediately fell in love with its vibe.
+Towering trees, winding ramps to a lookout, interpretive signs, wildlife, picnic tables, and the peaceful sounds of nature... nestled right by the Truckee River?!!? #spoiled

-The Oxbow Nature Study Area is truly the best place for a quick escape from the city.
-It’s somewhere you can just relax, take a breath, and really soak in Reno’s natural beauty.
+It's truly the best place for a quick escape from the city - somewhere you can just relax, slow down, and really soak in the beauty of life.

 NOTES